NickoFebri/ox_inventory/README.md

 # Logging

-The included logging module utilises datadog to store logging data, which can be expanded for improved analytics and metrics.
-Register an account at [datadoghq](https://www.datadoghq.com/).
 The _free plan_ is enough for most user's purposes and provides far more utility than the typical weird discord logs utilised in other resources.

 Once you have registered, generate an API key and add `set datadog:key 'apikey'` to your server config.